RegensteineR1999/win10-wifi-reload-noadmin/README.md

 - The script uses only `netsh wlan` commands — no third-party tools, no registry edits
 - Toggling the adapter on/off (full disable/enable) requires admin rights on Windows, so this script uses disconnect + reconnect instead
 - If the script still fails after 4 attempts, try running Task Scheduler with "Run with highest privileges" and your Windows password
+- **The present project was developed in collaboration with Claude Sonnet 4.6**

 ## License